What Are the Differences Between Medicare and Veterans Benefits?

 Last Updated: November 14, 2018

 Deciphering the differences between health care benefits can be exhausting.
 There are specific requirements and stipulations for both and they do not supplement one another.

 Learn more about the differences between Medicare and veterans benefits to see which benefits work best for your family.

 The Differences Between Medicare and Veterans Benefits

 It’s important to be aware of your aging loved one’s health benefits before you visit their doctor.
 While many people think that Medicare and Veteran’s Affairs (VA) benefits work together, the plans do not overlap.
-Only some benefits work at specific doctors’ offices.
-For example, VA benefits only cover healthcare at VA facilities and Medicare only covers care at Medicare-assigned facilities.

 1. Medigap is not always necessary for veterans.